mem0cypher/mem0cypher/README.md

 - 📅 [weekly](https://github.com/mem0cypher/weekly) – Unreleased Music.

-Contributions are welcome! forks, PRs, issues, I'm not a syntax guy so do your thing I don't care really..
+Contributions are welcome! forks, PRs, issues, I'm not a syntax guy.. so do your thing I don't care.
 I just like to create.

 ## Connect